Famewix/olil/README.md

 ## Environment Variables
 ```
-BASE_DIR="The path to your folder."
+BASE_DIR="The path to your folder"
+FULLSCREEN=bool
 ```